Subject Matter Expert:

 - Application.
 This Policy shall become effective immediately and shall remain in effect until further notice.

-- Face Coverings need not be worn when eating or drinking in a permitted area, when isolated in a private office or vehicle, when alone in one’s private office with the door closed, or when students are in their own residence hall room with the door closed.
+- Face Coverings need not be worn when eating or drinking in a permitted area, when isolated in a private office or vehicle, when alone in one’s private office with the door closed, when working alone in a cubicle with three walls and a door or entryway and with walls high enough to block people walking by, when working alone in an agricultural field or open area with no anticipated contact with others, or when students are in their own residence hall room with the door closed.

 - The use of Face Coverings should not create an unsafe condition for an employee when operating equipment, executing a task, or by restricting their ability to breathe while working.
 Employees should notify their supervisor and/or Safety Officer if wearing a Face Covering presents a health and safety concern when conducting a work activity or impedes their vision.